beesness/game/README.md

 Each player gets paid in honey, from the bank, for the flowers they took this month.

-> For example: if you took 2 flowers and their individual value is 3, then you'll get 6 honey from the bank.
+> For example <br><br>If you took 2 flowers and their individual value is 3, then you'll get 6 honey from the bank.

 Your flowers are now sold.
 Discard them.